zapabob/ROCm/README.md

   The gpg key may change; ensure it is updated when installing a new release.
 If the key signature verification fails while updating,     re-add the key from the ROCm apt repository.

   The current rocm.gpg.key is not available in a standard key ring distribution, but has the following sha1sum hash:

   e85a40d1a43453fe37d63aa6899bc96e08f2817a rocm.gpg.key

+3. Install the ROCm meta-package.

+   Update the appropriate repository list and install the rocm-dkms meta-package:

+   sudo apt update

+   sudo apt install rocm-dkms